zuozhenggh/learning-library/data-management-library/database/graph/quickstart-with-docker/load-graphs-from-files/load-graphs-from-files.md

   ![Zeppelin Home Page](./images/ZeppelinHome.png)

-7. To verify the environment is up and running for Graph Visualization component , replace *your-instance-ip-address* with your instance IP address in the URL
+7. To verify the environment is up and running for Graph Visualization component , replace *your-instance-ip-address* with your instance IP address in the URL.

     ```
     http://your-instance-ip-address:7007/ui/